sandboxnu/create-sandbox-app/templates/node-fullstack-websocket/README.md

 - [TypeORM](https://typeorm.io/) lets us query Postgres easily and with Typescript validating our schema.

 - [Docker](https://www.docker.com/products/docker-desktop) sets up a consistent Postgres environment on all developer's machines

+## File Structure

+`/app` is a the next.js app.
+Routing is done using the file system.
+For example, the page `/app/pages/xyz.tsx` would be served at `domain.com/xyz`.
+Pages are rendered server-side and hydrated client side.
+Data fetching can happen on the server or client.
+[Learn more](https://nextjs.org/docs/basic-features/data-fetching)

+`/backend` is the server that runs the REST API, websockets, and serves next.js.
+Each API resource gets a router file inside `/server/api`.
+These routers/controllers just deal with HTTP and pass along to Services, which do the business logic.